 Going the green business route doesn’t mean a lower profit margin or minimal success.

-On the contrary, you have the edge over your competitors when your business has a positive environmental impact as part of its CSR.
+On the contrary, you have an edge over your competitors when your business has a positive environmental impact as part of its CSR.

 Sustainability isn’t just another marketing strategy – it is a holistic approach that benefits every aspect of your business.

-From growth and profitability to employee retention and ethical reputation, your business stands to achieve success and protect the planet at the same time.
+From growth and profitability to employee retention and ethical reputation, your business aims to achieve success and simultaneously protect the planet.

-There are many more green business ideas and green business models out there, but hopefully, you now have a picture of the avenues you can pursue.
+There are many more green business ideas and models out there, but hopefully, you now have a picture of the avenues you can pursue.